s0stratos/ranatica/structura_uerborum/README.md

-**Remark:** the symbol stacks at the end of segments are a side effect of using paired symbols all the time. some people may find this distracting and prefer a general "forward symbol like :" or no symbol at the end of sentence yielding :
+**Remark:** the symbol stacks at the end of segments are a side effect of using paired symbols all the time. some people may find this distracting and prefer a general "forward symbol" like `:` or no symbol at the end of sentence yielding :

 ```
 [sī quisquamst